Housing Market

 bungalowsImage credit: Google Maps

-Officially changing hands for the heftiest price tag yet – $65 million – the 29,435 sqft freehold site is home to an old, single-story bungalow.
-That’s the highest ever psf among the three properties at 2,208 – but it’s no surprise considering the area’s proximity to town and the botanic gardens.
+Officially changing hands for a hefty price tag of$65 million, the 29,435sqft freehold site is home to an old, single-storey bungalow.
+That’s the highest ever psf among the three properties at 2,208—but it’s no surprise considering the area’s proximity to town and the botanic gardens.

-Picking up other properties at Sentosa Cove and Verdun House
+Picking up other properties at Sentosa Cove & Verdun House

 Besides prime districts on the mainland, Koh has also made moves at one of SG’s most premium addresses: Sentosa Cove.
 For instance, he sold a sea-facing bungalow along Cove Grove for $21.89 million just last year.
 He has also dabbled in commercial properties this year, such as bidding for a site (Verdun House) at Farrer Park for it to be redeveloped.

-The property magnate has certainly been busy buying and selling last year and this, buying three bungalows already in a short span of time.
+The property magnate had certainly been busy buying and selling in 2022 and 2023, having already purchased 3 bungalows in a short span of time.
 One possible reason?
-Possible future inflation of property prices, which could well mean Koh could see his investments appreciating in value fast.
+Possible future inflation of property prices, which could have meant that Koh had great foresight and could see his investments appreciating in value fast.

-Well, one thing’s for sure – the property market shows no sign of slowing down, and if your wallets are deep enough like the Fragrance Hotel boss’, it might be time to pick up some properties with potential.
+Well, one thing’s for sure—the GCB property market is definitely thriving in 2025, and if your wallets are deep enough, it might be time to pick up some properties with potential.
 As for the rest of us, we might just stick to buying houses on our Monopoly boards.

 For more Good Class Bungalow-related content: